pedro-abundio-wang/deep-learning/3 structuring-machine-learning-projects/Readme.md

 Most of the academic literature on machine learning assumes that the training set, dev set and test set all come from the same distribution.
 In the early days of machine learning, data was scarce.
 We usually only had one dataset drawn from some probability distribution.
 So we would randomly split that data into train/dev/test sets, and the assumption that all the data was coming from the same source was usually satisfied.

 There is some academic research on training and testing on different distributions.
-Examples include “domain adaptation,” “transfer learning” and “multitask learning.”
+Include “domain adaptation”, “transfer learning” and “multitask learning”.
 But there is still a huge gap between theory and practice.
 If you train on dataset A and test on some very different type of data B, luck could have a huge effect on how well your algorithm performs.
 (Here, “luck” includes the researcher’s hand-designed features for the particular task, as well as other factors that we just don’t understand yet.)
 This makes the academic study of training and testing on different distributions difficult to carry out in a systematic way.

 But in the era of big data, we now have access to huge training sets, such as cat internet images.
 Even if the training set comes from a different distribution than the dev/test set, we still want to use it for learning since it can provide a lot of information.